jorgecarleitao/arrow2/guide/src/io/ipc_read.md

 1. read metadata, containing the block positions in the file
 2. seek to each block and read it

-The example below shows how to read them into `RecordBatch`es:
+The example below shows how to read them into `Chunk`es:

 ```rust
 {{#include ../../../examples/ipc_file_read.rs}}